 Not every trade-off is in your favor.
 Switching away from LC Phone costs you:

-For most agencies, the 50–65% cost reduction justifies the trade-offs.
-For a solo operator with a single sub-account sending 500 messages a month, sticking with LC Phone is reasonable — the cost savings are $10/month.
+For most agencies, the decision comes down to what you want from the switch: BYO Twilio for the lowest raw rate, ReadySMS for the platform, the self-serve 10DLC, and volume pricing that steps down on its own.
+For a solo operator with a single sub-account sending 500 messages a month, sticking with LC Phone is perfectly reasonable.

 How to Actually Make the Switch